 John Gruber, Daring Fireball

-ExpanDrive is currently shipping for Linux Desktop environments, with a server version coming soon.
+ExpanDrive is currently shipping for Linux Desktop environments as well as a headless server edition.

 - Linux Mint